kenchanLOL/MaskLicense/README.md

 * shear angle (whole picture / inside bounding box)
 * blur

+for data augmentation, i just use roboflow to augment some of the pictures in dataset (free account limit) as a proof of work.
+You may use other tools to process all the images, including non-local part to generate a bigger data for AI trainning

+for futhre data augementation:

+-[ ] birgthness variation based on certain distribution -[ ] mosaic +blur+ brightness
+-[ ] other data augmentation techniques mentioned in yolov4 paper e.g. cutoff
+-[ ] random combination of data augmentation techniques **please be reminded that after shearing angle, u need to check or recalculate the bounding box coordinate.
+If u are using roboflow to generate dataset, u need to convert the _annotation.txt file into individal txt file**

 Version Number | original |  50% draker | mosaic+shear angle +blur
 ---------|----------|-------------|--------------------------
 ver8|:large_blue_circle:|:large_blue_circle:|:red_circle: